Celebrating creativity with spring-inspired minimalism

 Introduce negative space

 Springtime is all about decluttering and starting fresh, so it’s a fun time to embrace a clean, minimalist aesthetic.
-Whether you’re using the clear blue sky or with a seamless background in the studio, leave plenty of breathing room around your subject.
+Whether you’re using the clear blue sky or shooting with a seamless background in the studio, leave plenty of breathing room around your subject.
 Flowers, for example, often work best against a simple, pristine background.
 In line with that minimalist sensibility, you can also limit yourself to one or two colors and let those bright hues or soft pastels take center stage.

-Use lines
+Use strong lines

-From the straight lines of the Netherlands’ iconic tulip fields to the curved silhouettes of cherry blossom branches, spring is abundant with lines to help guide your composition.
+From the straight lines of the Netherlands’ iconic tulip fields to the curved silhouettes of cherry blossom branches, spring is abundant with lines to help guide your .
 Use them as leading lines to help draw the eye toward your subject, or use their details to play with the idea of symmetry and balance.
 To find these lines, you might have to change your perspective, whether that means shooting an aerial view of the tulip fields or shooting branches looking up at the pale sky.
 With minimalism, you don’t need much; just one or two strong elements will be enough.

-Quick tip: Your lines don’t have to be organic; they can also be manmade.
-Look at the architectural details around you for ideas.
+Quick tip: Your lines don’t have to be organic; they can also be manmade. at the architectural details around you for ideas.

-Play with natural light
+Play with natural window light

-The onset of spring marks a sudden increase in sunshine, due to a combination of daylight hours and weather conditions, so take advantage. -facing windows are ideal because they get indirect sunlight, but any window will do.
-Watch how the light changes throughout the , and experiment with modifiers and diffusers (regular curtains work).
+The onset of spring marks a sudden increase in sunshine, due to a combination of daylight hours and weather conditions, so take advantage.
+North-facing windows are ideal because they get indirect sunlight, but any window will do.
+Watch how the light changes throughout the day, and experiment with modifiers and diffusers (regular curtains work).
 Track how the shadows fall at different times, and schedule your shoot to coincide with the aesthetic you want.
-Even just the shadows cast on a blank wall at can make for compelling springtime scenes.
+Even just the shadows cast on a blank wall at home can make for compelling springtime scenes.

 If you want to take it a step further, you can set up outside for some shooting en plein air.